-- Smallpox is a viral infection acquired through the inhalation of infected aerosolized respiratory droplets or via direct contact with infected skin lesions, bodily fluids, or contaminated bedding or clothing.
+- Smallpox is a contagious, viral infection acquired through the inhalation of infected aerosolized respiratory droplets or via direct contact with infected skin lesions, bodily fluids, or contaminated bedding or clothing.

 - Symptoms include fever, muscle aches, fatigue, headache and backache, and a rash (on the face, hands, forearms, and trunk) that progresses to blisters with pus and scabs.

 - Consequences of infection include death in about 30% of cases.